MarcMeinhardt/stories/README.md

 # stories
-A few stories I write
+A few stories I wrote and continue writing.